Found a bird? 707-484-6502 8:30am to 5:30pm

 When you purchase Bird Friendly® certified coffee or cocoa, you preserve critical habitat for birds and wildlife, fight climate change, protect biodiversity, and support farmers committed to conserving bird and wildlife habitat by farming sustainably.

 Be aware of local conservation issues that affect native bird populations and their habitat.
-Participate in habitat restoration projects, creek clean-up activities, become a docent for a local park or environmental group, participate in a bird census or an annual Christmas Bird Count or become a volunteer at your local wildlife rehabilitation center.
+Participate in habitat restoration projects, creek clean-up activities, become a docent for a local park or environmental group, participate in a bird census or an annual Christmas Bird Count or become a volunteer with us or your local wildlife rehabilitation center.

 Helpful resources to print and share with others.